lxa520/GD-77/README.md

 "GD-77_firmware_stripper_workdir" contains the executable and the batch.
 Run it to receive the results.

+"GD-77_firmware_find_shift" searches for the firmware file decryption shift values.

+"GD-77_firmware_find_shift_workdir" contains the executable and the batch.
+Run it to receive the results.

 "GD-77_firmware_decrypt_encrypt" contains the source for the firmware decrypt/encrypt tool.
 It uses a keyfile and a sequence entry point for XORing and applies an additional XOR/negate/rotate step and with that decrypts or encrypts a firmware file.

 "GD-77_firmware_decrypt_encrypt_workdir" contains the executable and the batch.
 Run it to receive the results.